docQodly/docs/docs/language/basics/lang-operators.md

 ```4d
 myNumber=3 //assigns 3 to myNumber variable
 myDate=!2023/01/21! //assigns a date literal
-myLength=Length("Acme") //assigns the result of the command (4) to myLength
+myLength=length("Acme") //assigns the result of the command (4) to myLength
-col=New collection //col is initialized with an empty collection
+col=newCollection //col is initialized with an empty collection
 ```

 > Do NOT confuse the assignment operator `=` with the equality comparison operator `==`.